 The most prominent mental disorders caused by cocaine drugs are hallucinations and thinking disorders.

-The behavioural characteristics of cocaine drug abusers revolve around the diversion of cocaine and even the loss of humanity for the consumption of cocaine drugs.
+The bbehavioralcharacteristics of cocaine drug abusers revolve around the diversion of cocaine and even the loss of humanity for the consumption of cocaine drugs.

 Intravenous cocaine drugs to abusers, bringing infectious complications, the most common pyogenic infections and hepatitis B, and worrying AIDS.
 In addition, it also damages the nervous system, the immune system, and is susceptible to various diseases.